SAP/luigi/docs/luigi-client-api.md

 #### setDirtyStatus

 This method informs the main application that there are unsaved changes in the current view in the iframe.
-It can be used to prevent navigation away from the current view.
-For example, it can be used with form fields which were edited but not submitted, although the functionality is not restricted to forms.
+It can be used to prevent navigation away from the current view, for example with form fields which were edited but not submitted.
+However, this functionality is not restricted to forms.

 ##### Parameters